Base Training For Runners: The Complete Guide

 #3: Increases Cardiovascular Endurance

-The more low-intensity work your body does produces more capillaries around the cells, allowing your body to move more blood and, ultimately, more oxygen to your muscles
+The more low-intensity work your body does, the more capillaries around the cells it produces,4Gute, D., Laughlin, M. H., & Amann, J. F. (1994).
+Regional Changes in Capillary Supply in Skeletal Muscle of Interval-Sprint and Low-Intensity, Endurance-Trained Rats.
+Microcirculation1(3), 183–193. https://doi.org/10.3109/10739689409148273 allowing it to move more blood and, ultimately, more oxygen to your muscles.

-Another amazing adaptation our body makes while working in our base training zone is with our mitochondria.
 Don’t you remember high school biology class?
 Mitochondria, the powerhouse of the cell!
-By multiplying the number of mitochondria we have, and increasing their size and strength, the more energy we will produce and can use during our running.
+By multiplying the number of mitochondria5Sahlin, K., Mogensen, M., Bagger, M., Fernström, M., & Pedersen, P. K. (2007).
+The potential for mitochondrial fat oxidation in human skeletal muscle influences whole body fat oxidation during low-intensity exercise.
+American Journal of Physiology-Endocrinology and Metabolism292(1), E223–E230. https://doi.org/10.1152/ajpendo.00266.2006 we have and increasing their size and strength, the more energy we will produce and use during our running.

 #4: Improves Your Mental Toughness

 It will become second nature; you’ll just keep going and going.
-After your mind and body are comfortable with your base training, you can begin to stress them with new adaptations, such as speedwork.
+After your mind and body are comfortable with your weeks of base training, you can begin to stress them with new adaptations, such as speedwork.

 After hearing all of these incredible benefits, don’t you want to build that base?
 These adaptations your body will undergo will prepare you well for the specific race workouts and speed work you will see later in your training plan.